ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkSetHdrMetadataEXT.md

 ## Name

-vkSetHdrMetadataEXT - Set Hdr metadata
+vkSetHdrMetadataEXT - Set HDR metadata

 ## <a href="#_c_specification" class="anchor"></a>C Specification

-To provide Hdr metadata to an implementation, call:
+To provide HDR metadata to an implementation, call:

 ``` c
 // Provided by VK_EXT_hdr_metadata